nicolasmuller/away3dlite-core-fp10/README.md

 **Gotchas:**
  - for transparent PNGs to blend correctly, the Object3Ds order (in their container) is meaningful (transparent should be latest), not their z position,
- - to refresh a texture after a BitmapData change, call 'renderer.invalidateTexture(bmp)'.
+ - to refresh a texture after a BitmapData change, call 'renderer.invalidateTexture(bmp)' (tested with MP4s and transparent FLVs).

 **TODO:**
  - check stability, leaks,